ihalseide/lizp/README.md

 ## Literal values

-Lists can be written with any of the 3 bracket types below.
+The only types in this lisp are integers, symbols, and lists.
+Strings and functions are a special kind of lists.

-* Lists are delimited by square brackets: [...], and the '|' symbol is used for making "dotted" lists.
-I decided to only allow square brackets because they are easier to type than any other bracket (no shift key required).
+* Lists are delimited by square brackets: [...], (which are the superior brackets because you don't need to press shift in order to type them)
+* symbol: any character that isn't a quotation mark, apostrophe, or brackets
 * special symbols: nil, #f, and #t
-* "quoted strings"
+* "quoted string"
-* numbers: 3, 0, -1
+* positive numbers: 3, 0, 1, 20

 ## Special forms